bashtage/linearmodels/doc/source/plan.rst

 =================
 * Seemingly Unrelated Regression (SUR) Estimator - :class:`linearmodels.system.model.SUR`

+  - Multivariate OLS is supported as a special case of SUR.
+This method does not perform well on large datasets and should be improved by a special purpose implementation.

 Instrumental Variable Estimators
 ********************************
 * Three-stage Least Squares (3SLS) Estimator - :class:`linearmodels.system.model.IV3SLS`